 Smell and Color: The smell and color of cooking oil are good indicators of its freshness.
 If the oil has a rancid smell or a dark color, it is best not to reuse it.
 Using oil that is past its prime can result in a negative impact on the flavor and quality of the food cooked in it.

-See also How long does it take brussel sprouts to cook
+See also How to cook homemade hash browns

 By considering these factors, you can determine the reusability of your cooking oil and make informed decisions about when to discard and replace it.